ciscodocs/ltrent-2008-clemea25/docs/lab0_getting_started.md

 ## Lab Connectivity

-To verify the SD-WAN fabric's control connections, we can utilize specific show commands to confirm that each WAN-Edge router has established a control connection with the SD-WAN controllers, including the **SD-WAN Manager (vManage, System IP: 100.0.0.1)** and the **SD-WAN Controller (vSmart, System IP: 100.0.0.101)**.
+To verify the SD-WAN fabric's control connections, we can utilize following show commands to confirm that each WAN-Edge router has established a control connection with the SD-WAN controllers, including the **SD-WAN Manager (vManage, System IP: 100.0.0.1)** and the **SD-WAN Controller (vSmart, System IP: 100.0.0.101)**.
 Additionally, it is crucial to validate that OMP (Overlay Management Protocol) peering is established with the SD-WAN Controller, as this is essential for route exchange and policy enforcement.

+- show sdwan control local-properties
 - show sdwan control connections
 - show sdwan omp peers
 - show sdwan bfd sessions table
 - show sdwan tunnel statistics table

+!!! info
+     Every WAN-Edge router in the topology have default username and password (**admin**/**admin**).

 Initially, the WAN-Edge routers are configured for full mesh connectivity.
 Due to the use of the **restrict** option under the TLOC configuration, IPSec tunnels and BFD sessions are established only among TLOCs with matching colors.
 As a result, each WAN-Edge router will establish a total of **6 IPSec tunnels and 6 BFD sessions**, ensuring robust and efficient connectivity within the SD-WAN fabric.